Coming of Age

 Coming of Age program description

-The UU Church of Palo Alto (UUCPA) will be offering the popular Coming of Age program in 2019-2020 for youth entering grades 8-9 in the fall.
+The UU Church of Palo Alto (UUCPA) will not be offering the popular Coming of Age program in 2019-2020 for youth entering grades 8-9 in the fall.
+Check back in the fall of 2020.

 The goal of our Coming of Age program is to help young people sort out their ethical and religious identity (recognizing that some young people do not feel religious at all), so that they may make rational decisions about the kind of person they want to become.